liuzhousi/FPGC4/Documentation/docs/progress.md

 - Added 4 extension interrupts
 - Changes PS/2 controller to only check for scan codes and send an interrupt
 - Reimplemented programmable timer
+- Modified an existing C compiler (written in python, outputs x86_64 asm) to output B322 asm

 ## Future plans
 These are kinda ordered based on priority